arv020/DSC288R_DataScienceCapstone/README.md

 ---

 ## Workflow Overview
-	1. Run 1_download_data.py to download and cache raw flight and weather data
+	1. Run 1_download_raw_data.py to download raw flight and weather data locally
-	2. Run 2_data_processing.py to create leakage-free engineered features
+	2. Run 2_download_merged_data.py to download merged data of flight + weather locally
-	3. Run sampling_split.py to:
-  	•	Balance samples across months
-  	•	Cap dominant origin airports and regions
-  	•	Stratify by target class (best-effort)
-  	•	Create time-based train / validation / test splits
-	4. Train and evaluate models using class-aware metrics
+	3. Explore notebooks in EDA to understand data
+  4. Explore notebooks in modeling to see baseline models
+  5. Explore XGBoost models to see how hypertuning took place in evaluating the best model

 ## Evaluation Strategy